cstjean/ScikitLearn.jl/README.md

 [scikit-learn library](http://scikit-learn.org/stable/modules/classes.html)
 (via PyCall.jl).

+Would you rather use a quality machine-learning framework specially-designed for Julia?
+Check out [MLJ.jl](https://github.com/alan-turing-institute/MLJ.jl), from the Alan Turing institute.

 **Disclaimer**: ScikitLearn.jl borrows code and documentation from [scikit-learn](http://scikit-learn.org/stable/), but *it is not an official part of that project*.
 It is licensed under [BSD-3](LICENSE).